smartcontractkit/chainlink/.changeset/moody-rules-agree.md

 "chainlink": patch
 ---

-- register polling subscription logic in rpc client so when node unhealthy new susbcription will be used
+- register polling subscription to avoid subscription leaking when rpc client gets closed.
 - add a temporary special treatment for SubscribeNewHead before we replace it with SubscribeToHeads.
 Add a goroutine that forwards new head from poller to caller channel.
-#fixed
+- fix a deadlock in poller, by using a new lock for subs slice in rpc client.
+#bugfix